ChaseRensberger/typstscript/examples/a-real-pain-intro.typ

   ANOTHER MESSAGE:
 ]

-#dialogue("DAVID")[
+#dialogue_block[
+  #character("DAVID")
-  Benji, it's me.
+  #line[Benji, it's me.
 Good news, traffic just cleared up, in case you were worried.
-Anyway, ring me when you get this.
+Anyway, ring me when you get this.]
 ]

 #action[
   AND ANOTHER:
 ]

-#dialogue("DAVID")[
+#dialogue_block[
+  #character("DAVID")
-  Yo, Benji, it's me.
+  #line[Yo, Benji, it's me.
 I'm sorry I'm leaving so many messages.
 You can disregard them cause I'll be there soon and I can't wait to see you.
-And I will not leave you another message.
+And I will not leave you another message.]
 ]

 #scene("INT.
 JFK AIRPORT - DAY")